Posterior reversible encephalopathy syndrome

-Posterior reversible encephalopathy syndrome (PRES) is a neurotoxic state that occurs secondary to the inability of the posterior circulation to autoregulate in response to acute changes in blood pressure.
+Posterior reversible encephalopathy syndrome (PRES), also known as acute hypertensive encephalopathy or reversible posterior leukoencephalopathy, is a neurotoxic state that occurs secondary to the inability of the posterior circulation to autoregulate in response to acute changes in blood pressure.
 Hyperperfusion with resultant disruption of the blood brain barrier results in vasogenic edema, usually without infarction, most commonly in the parieto-occipital regions.

-The term PRES can be a misnomer as the syndrome can involve or extend beyond the posterior cerebrum.
+The term posterior reversible encephalopathy syndrome may be a misnomer as the syndrome can involve or extend beyond the posterior cerebrum.
 Furthermore, although most cases involve a resolution of changes with the treatment of the precipitating cause and clinical recovery some patients can progress to develop permanent cerebral injury and be left with residual neurological defects.

 It should not be confused with chronic hypertensive encephalopathy, also known as hypertensive microangiopathy, which results in microhemorrhages in the basal ganglia, pons, and cerebellum.